Last Updated on April 4, 2025

 Can You Use A Sauté Pan As A Skillet?

 Yes, you can use a sauté pan as a skillet.
-Both pans have similar shapes and can be used for similar cooking purposes, such as frying and browning food.
+Both pans have similar shapes and can be used for identical cooking purposes, such as frying and browning food.
 However, skillets typically have shorter and more sloped sides, while sauté pans have taller and vertical sides.

 What Gets Confused With A Sauté Pan?